newrelic/terraform-provider-newrelic/website/docs/guides/getting_started.html.markdown

 }
 ```

-The resource above yields the following plan.
+The resource above yields the following Terraform plan.

     -/+ newrelic_alert_channel.slack (new resource required)
           id:                    "2344397" => <computed> (forces new resource)